Kwaisulia: Early life

 Kwaisulia was born on the island of Sulufou, the most heavily populated of the several islands located within the Lau Lagoon, at some point in the early 1850s.
 Kwaisulia's father hailed from the interior of Malaita, and was not of a high rank in society, while his mother was a member of the family who were the chiefs of Sulufou.
 In this way, Kwaisulia was often close to prestigious individuals who had substantial amounts of power, but was of a low status himself.
+Kwaisulia's father was in addition a prominent warrior who settled on the small islet of Adagege after it was conquered by the chief of Sulufou, beginning Kwaisulia's association with that island.

 Career

 Jack Renton and Queensland

 Prior to his ascension to prominence, Kwaisulia was a ramo, or warrior, which granted him some prestige.
 In 1868, Scottish sailor Jack Renton arrived on Sulufou, as a slave of a bigman and chieftain named Kabbou.
 He and Kwaisulia soon became close friends, with Kwaisulia learning a limited amount of English from Renton.
-Renton was rescued in 1875, and later that year returned and convinced Kwaisulia to leave and work in Queensland for six years.
+Renton was rescued in 1875, and later that year returned aboard the brigantine Bobtail Nag and convinced Kwaisulia to leave and work in Queensland for six years.
 Alternatively, historian Deryck Scarr states that Kwaisulia accompanied Renton when he was rescued, though he agrees that Kwaisulia spent six years in Queensland.
 It is not known where specifically in Queensland Kwaisulia worked, though historian Clive Moore suggests that it may have been in the area around Rockhampton.
 It is known that he visited the city of Brisbane, apparently being impressed by its size.